y1ann1s/docker-zoneminder/README.md

 ## Docker Swarm deployment

-This projects is implemented to be deployed as docker-compose o swarm stack.
+This projects is implemented to be deployed as docker-compose or swarm stack.
 Here an example of the docker swarm stack

 ```yml
 version: '3.2'